ScilifelabDataCentre/Anubis/anubis/documentation/Basic-concepts.md

 Chair
 -----

-A chair is a special kind of reviewer, which has the privilege to create and delete review instances within the call.
+A chair is a special kind of reviewer, who has the privilege to create and delete review instances within the call.
 The chair can also view the reviews of all reviewers in that call.

 Admin
 -----

-An admin is a user that has all privileges to perform the action allowed by the web interface of the Anubis system.
+An admin is a user that has privileges to perform any action in the web interface of the Anubis system.